Freezing fog? Maybe, but the classic Seattle weather combo of wet roads and low temperatures is more likely

 But meteorologist Gary Snyder said early Monday that, closer to Seattle, the roads are slick because of a weekend full of rain and below-freezing overnight temperatures.

-Patchy fog is also dangerous for drivers, he said
+Patchy fog is also dangerous for drivers, Snyder said.

-“You’re driving along and it’s not foggy and then all of a sudden … ,” he said,
+“You’re driving along and it’s not foggy and then all of a sudden … ,” he said.

+Shortly before 7 a.m., the Washington State Department of Transportation tweeted that it closed Highway 520 at West Lake Sammamish “after several early morning collisions due to ice.”
+A little after 7 a.m., WSDOT tweeted it’s treating the highway for ice after moving all vehicles to the shoulder, and just before 8 a.m. it tweeted that 520 reopened.

+Not long before the closure, WSDOT tweeted, “Getting reports that some parts of the highways are icy.
+We will be treating these spots.
+Please slow down this morning and give our crews room to work.”

-The patches should mostly burn off by the afternoon with fog returning Tuesday morning.
+The patchy fog should mostly burn off by the afternoon with fog returning Tuesday morning.
 Tuesday will remain mostly cloudy with a southerly weather system bringing rain, wind and mountain snow Tuesday night into Wednesday.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.